Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Abstract

 \section{Abstract}

-{\em Split inference} partitions a deep neural network (DNN) to run the early part at the edge and the later part in the cloud.
-This meets two key requirements for on-device machine learning: {\em input privacy} and {\em compute efficiency}.
-Still, an open question in split inference is {\em output privacy}, given that the output of a DNN is visible to the cloud.
-While encrypted computing can protect output privacy, it mandates extensive computation and communication resources.
-In this paper, we introduce ``Salted DNNs'': a novel method that lets clients control the semantic interpretation of DNN output at inference time while maintaining \textit{accuracy} and \textit{efficiency} very close to that of a standard DNN.
-Experimental evaluations conducted on both image and sensor data show that Salted DNNs achieve classification accuracy very close to standard DNNs, particularly when the salted layer is positioned within the early part to meet the requirements of split inference.
-Our method is general and can be applied to various DNNs.
-We open-source our code at \mbox{\href{https://github.com/dr-bell/salted-dnns}{https://github.com/dr-bell/salted-dnns}.}
+In {\em split inference}, a deep neural network~(DNN) is partitioned to run the early part of the DNN at the edge and the later part of the DNN in the cloud.
+This meets two key requirements for on-device machine learning: {\em input privacy} and {\em computation efficiency}.
+Still, an open question in split inference is {\em output privacy}, given that the outputs of the DNN are observable in the cloud.
+While encrypted computing can protect output privacy too, homomorphic encryption requires substantial computation and communication resources from both edge and cloud devices.

+In this paper\blfootnote{ To be appeared in the 25th International Workshop on Mobile Computing Systems and Applications (HotMobile'24), February 28--March 1, 2024, San Diego, CA, USA.}, we introduce {\em Salted DNNs}: a novel approach that enables clients at the edge, who run the early part of the DNN, to control the semantic interpretation of the DNN's outputs at inference time.
+Our proposed Salted DNNs maintain {classification \textit{accuracy} and {computation} \textit{efficiency}} very close to the standard DNN counterparts.
+Experimental evaluations conducted on both images and wearable sensor data demonstrate that Salted DNNs attain classification accuracy very close to standard DNNs, particularly when the {\em Salted Layer} is positioned within the early part to meet the requirements of split inference.
+Our approach is general and can be applied to various types of DNNs. {As a benchmark for future studies, we open-source our code at \mbox{\href{https://github.com/dr-bell/salted-dnns}{https://github.com/dr-bell/salted-dnns}.}}